nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 **What it does:**
 * The user may use the `add -q` command to add a quote into Quotesify.
-* The user may use the `edit -q` or `delete -q` command to edit or delete an existing quote in Quotesify.
+* The user may use the `edit -q` or `delete -q` command to edit or delete an existing.
 * The user may use the `list -q` command to list all existing quotes, quotes from a specified author, quotes from a specified reference, or both from a specified reference and author.
 * The user may also use the `find -q` command to find quotes containing a specified keyword.